50417/EvoSL-Tool/README.md

 ```
 $ python reproduce_numbers.py
 ```
-NOTE: Please close the figure to view next figure.
+## NOTE: Please close the figure to view next figure.
+Otherwise the script will keep waiting for you to interact with the figure

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)